Rasoul Khatibi

-Rasoul Paki Khatibi (رسول خطیبی; born 22 September 1978) is an Iranian football coach and former player who is the president of the Persian Gulf Pro League team Paykan.
-He is the younger brother of Hossein Khatibi, who is also a football manager and former professional footballer.
+Rasoul Paki Khatibi (رسول خطیبی; born 22 September 1978) is an Iranian football coach and former player who is the manager of the Persian Gulf Pro League team Fajr Sepasi.

 Club career

 Khatibi began his professional football career, playing for his hometown club, Tractor, following the footsteps of his brother, Hossein Khatibi.
-He was able to impress people, and after scoring many goals for his club, he was transferred to Pas Tehran.
-He continued to play well, giving himself a chance to join Hamburger SV in the Bundesliga along with fellow Iranian internationals Mehdi Mahdavikia and Vahid Hashemian.
+After scoring many goals for his club, he was transferred to Pas Tehran.
+He remained in Tehran for over a year before he transferred to Hamburger SV in the Bundesliga along with fellow Iranian internationals Mehdi Mahdavikia and Vahid Hashemian.

-While playing in Hamburg, he only had a couple of appearances, and was not able to make good use of this opportunity.
+While playing in Hamburg, he did not make many appearances.
 He soon returned to Iran, back to his old club, Pas Tehran.
 He then briefly played for Esteghlal in the Asian Champions League before signing for Sepahan.
 Sepahan was able to win the IPL championship in 2003 and Khatibi started showing his good form again.
-In the 2005–06 season, he was able to score ten goals, completing his impressive record in Sepahan with 32 goals in three seasons.
-His tally would have been higher if not for his poor chances to goals ratio.
+He scored ten goals in the 2005–06 season, completing his impressive record in Sepahan with 32 goals in three seasons.
 In June 2006, he signed a two-year contract with United Arab Emirates club Sharjah FC, after rejecting an offer from Spanish second division side CD Tenerife.
 In 2007, Khatibi signed a new contract with Emirates Club for $700,000 to join his Iranian teammate Reza Enayati.
 The contract had a clause which stated that if a European club offered Khatibi a contract, then the existing contract with Emirates Club would be canceled.
 He then joined Gostaresh Foulad as player-manager.
 He announced his retirement on 5 August 2013.

 International career

 Khatibi represented Iran internationally at various age levels.
 He was a constant member of the Iran Olympic team during his time in Tractor Sazi and Pas, but despite the talent on the team, they were never successful.
 He gained his first international cap on 15 February 1999 versus Kuwait.
-His appearances for the national team have been inconsistent, but due to his good form in the 2005–06 season he was called up to the main squad which headed to Germany for World Cup 2006.
+He was called up to the Iran national football team for 2006 World Cup.
 He has 24 caps and five goals for the national team.